-We all use the term personality' in day-to-day life.
-In psychology personality is thought as a person's unique and relatively stable behavior pattern which remains consistent across situations and over a period of time.
+We all use the term 'personality' in day-to-day life.
+In psychology personality is thought as a person's unique and relatively stable behaviour pattern which remains consistent across situations and over a period of time.

 The term personality has been defined in diverse ways.
 Allport in 1937 gave a very popular definition of personality which is still referred to by scholars.
 According to him "personality is the dynamic organization within the individual of those psychophysical systems that determine his unique adjustment to his environment".
 Psychologists have approached personality from different perspectives.
 Each of these perspectives explains some aspects of personality.
 Now let us study in brief about some of these perspectives:

-I) the trait perspective tries to describe personality in terms of various traits.
-Sometimes the traits are grouped into clusters.
-These clusters are called -types.
-For instance introversion and extraversion are two types of personality traits.

-II) The psychodynamic perspective calls attention to the unconscious needs and

-Conflicts as well as the influence of earlier stages of development on our lives.
-Sigmund Freud, a noted psychologist, provided the core concepts for this perspective.

-III) The socio-cultural perspective highlights the importance of the social and cultural environment.
-In view of this theory, our personality and behaviour patterns are acquired through interaction with others and adoption of social and cultural norms.

-IV) The humanistic perspective emphasizes the enormous potential for freedom and growth present in each one of us.
-It is a view which is optimistic and mphasizes-on positive aspects of life and potentialities.

-V) Personality = Temperament + Character
+- I) The trait perspective tries to describe personality in terms of various traits.
+Some times the traits are grouped into clusters.
+These clusters are called "types".
+For instance introversion and extraversion are two types of personality traits. - II) The psychodynamic perspective calls attention to the unconscious needs and Conflicts as well as the influence of earlier stages of development on our lives.
+Sigmund Freud, a noted psychologist, provided the core concepts for this perspective. - III) The socio-cultural perspective highlights the importance of the social and cultural environment.
+In view of this theory, our personality and behaviour patterns are acquired through interaction with others and adoption of social and cultural norms. - IV) The humanistic perspective emphasizes the enormous potential for freedom and growth present in each one of us.
+It is a view which is optimistic and emphasizes-on positive aspects of life and potentialities. - V) Personality = Temperament + Character and vices.
+A person of good character, for example, has high integrity; a person of bad character does not.
+It helps to be a good judge of character.

-Temperament refers to our nature - our inborn characteristics, our factory settings', how we are wired.
+Temperament refers to our nature - our inborn characteristics, our 'factory settings', how we are wired.
 Even at birth one can see individual variations on the human theme.
 Some infants, for example, are naturally timid while others are naturally bold.

-VI) Character refers to our acquired (or nurtured) characteristics, our custom settings', how we have learned to deal with life since we were born.
-Our character is also the sum of our virtues and vices.
-A person of good character, for example, has high integrity; a person of bad character does not.
-It helps to be a good judge of character.
+VI) Character refers to our acquired (or nurtured) characteristics, our 'custom settings', how we have learned to deal with life since we were born.
+Our character is also the sum of our virtues